ricky-boebel/yup-capstone/prelim-analysis/model_notes.md

 ###  Target

+* gap-bridged
-* Does "gap-bridged" unfairly favor students that are already proficient in the subject or area?
+    * Does it unfairly favor students that are already proficient in the subject or area?
+    * Does it only measure tutor performance and not represent student success.
 * Are there metrics that we can look at that have a "growth mindset" and do we see a development over time using the platform?
     * Indicators of curiosity:
         * Question asking